Hiring employees can be a time consuming and expensive process.

 7. Use New Hire Feedback to Improve the On-boarding Process

-People who experience the on-boarding process can give insightful feedback to what helped them, what other things may have benefited them and how useful the process was.
+People who experience the onboarding process can give insightful feedback on what helped them, what other things may have benefited them, and how useful the process was.

 8. Learn From Hiring Mistakes